judithleao/assignment2/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app. gkjjjjjjjj `python run.py`
+2. Run the following command in the app's directory to run your web app.
+    `python run.py`

 3. The website will run on port 3001.
 To run it in the Udacity workspace, please run 'env | grep WORK' and find the website under http://WORKSPACESPACEID-3001.WORKSPACEDOMAIN